mateusocana/css-tabs/README.md

 ```
 cd css-tabs
 ```
-- to edit the HTML
+- To edit the HTML and CSS directly from the terminal
 ```
 vim index.html
 ```